 McMullen encouraged the audience to appreciate that our country’s differences make it stronger and reminded them that all people must work together for the common good.

 “I truly believe that the small changes, the everyday changes, have a ripple effect on our society,” she said.
 “I truly believe that if we all view our differences as plusses rather than minuses, this world would be a better place.”

 An MTSU tradition since 1996, the Unity Luncheon celebrates unsung community heroes age 60 or older who have lived in the Middle Tennessee area for 25 years or more and who have made outstanding contributions to their society in education, community service, black arts, sports or as advocates of civility.

 This year’s honorees were:

-- Marva Hudspeth, a retired alcohol and drug treatment counselor and volunteer at Mt.
-Pleasant Middle School’s Kindle Club and Mt.
-Pleasant Historical Museum in Mt.
-Pleasant, Tennessee.
+• Marva Hudspeth, a retired alcohol and drug treatment counselor and volunteer at Mount Pleasant Middle School’s Kindle Club and the Mount Pleasant Historical Museum in Mount Pleasant, Tennessee.

-- Joe Herbert, Rutherford County educator and administrator for more than 40 years and an advocate for educational equity.
+• Joe Herbert, Rutherford County educator and administrator for more than 40 years and an advocate for education.